CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/remove-item/remove-item-at-beginning-block-2.md

 ---
-title: "Remove Duplicate Items"
+title: "Remove Item At Beginning"
-linkTitle: "Remove Duplicate Items"
+linkTitle: "Remove Item At Beginning"
-description: "Removes duplicate items from a List."
+description: "Removes the item at the beginning of a List."
 ---

 ![Icon](/blocks/lists-remove-block-icon.png)

 # {{< param title >}}

-<p class="namespace">(Cortex.Blocks.Lists.Remove.RemoveDuplicateItemsBlock`2)</p>
+<p class="namespace">(Cortex.Blocks.Lists.RemoveItem.RemoveItemAtBeginningBlock`2)</p>

 ## Description

-Removes duplicate items from a [List][List Property].
+Removes the item at the beginning of a [List][List Property].

 ## Examples

-### Remove duplicate items from an empty List
+### Remove the Item at the beginning of an empty List

-This example will attempt to remove duplicate items from `[]`.
+This example will attempt to remove the item at the beginning of `[]`.

 #### Properties